Junior Review for Studio Art Majors

 - MANDATORY MEETING FOR ALL JUNIORS

-In the spring an informational and discussion meeting with all participating juniors and Joseph V0n Stengel will be held in the Foreman Gallery, ACA.
-Check your email for this important information about this event.
+In the spring an informational and discussion meeting with all participating juniors and the faculty coordinator will be held in the Foreman Gallery, ACA.
+Check your email for important information about this event.

 - LABELS & STATEMENTS & SKETCHBOOKS

-Sketchbooks and statements are to be delivered to the Art and Art History Office no later that the specified date for each year's event.
+Sketchbooks and statements are to be delivered to the Art and Art History Office no later than the specified date for each year's event.
 Statements must be submitted digitally and will be read for accuracy and may be returned to you for rewrites.
-Labels must be given to the art and art history secretary by the specified date.
-If not received, you will have no labels or statement for the show.
-In order to write your statement properly check "Artist Statement" in this handbook.
+Labels must be given to the Art and Art History secretary by the specified date.
+If they are not received, you will have no labels or statement for the show.
+In order to write your statement properly, check "Artist Statement" in this handbook.

 - JUNIOR REVIEW EXHIBITION HANGING

-Professor Joseph Von Stengel meets with all juniors in the Foreman Gallery to arrange for the installation of the exhibit.
+The faculty coordinator meets with all juniors in the Foreman Gallery to arrange for the installation of the exhibit.
 THIS IS A MANDATORY MEETING FOR ALL JUNIORS.
-At this meeting the hanging of the exhibition is discussed in detail.
+At this meeting, the hanging of the exhibition is discussed in detail.
 The installation begins that evening and continues for several days.
 Statements, typed by the secretary, are placed on the wall beside each person's work.
-Drawings are placed on the floor in appropriate student area of exhibition.
+Drawings are placed on the floor in the appropriate student area of exhibition.
 Hanging supplies and advice are supplied, but the hanging of the exhibition is entirely the responsibility of the student.
 All aspects of the installation must be completed by the given time and date.
 This includes labels and lighting.

 The exhibition is opened to the public and is reviewed by the Department of Art and Art History faculty.